canonical/charm-relation-interfaces/interfaces/azure_storage/v0/README.md

     Provider -- container, storage-account, secret-key, connection-protocol, endpoint, path --> Requirer
 ```

 As with all Juju relations, the `azure` interface consists of two parties: a Provider (object storage charm) and a Requirer (application charm).
-The Provider will be expected to provide new unique credentials (along with `storage-account`, `container`, `connection-protocol` and other fields), which can be used to access the actual object storage.
+The Provider is expected to generate and share unique credentials (along with `storage-account`, `container`, `connection-protocol` and other fields), which can be used to access the actual object storage.

 ## Behaviour